ankoku-lang/ankoku-lang.github.io/src/oop.md

 }
 ```

-but they actually desugar into:
+but they actually desugar into normal functions:

 ```rust,ignore
 fn Animal.make_sound(this) {